Stella-Liyu-Zhang/Portfolio/README.md

 ## Acknowledgement

-This material is derived from Professor Powell's CSE 134 lecture slides at UC San Diego.
+This material is mainly derived from Professor Powell's CSE 134 lecture slides at UC San Diego.

+For question that I came across, I also consulted my mentor *Cam

 ## Version of CSS
 These are usually to make sure that the browser gets a new version when the site gets updated with a new version, e.g. as part of our build process we'd have something like this: